lucyferpt/Tryout-1/README.md

 Remember to patch up relevant pieces of information and build your own apps, eventualling your rolling version will be past staging, publishing is up to you!
 # ***********************************************************
 #  Heroku/NPM Local Web Relevant Commands By Order
-  #CMD-->heroku create (Keep track of your apps on Heroku.com, only need one to start with..
+  #CMD-->heroku create (Keep track of your apps on Heroku.com, only need one to start with.. <br>
   Use Heroku restart/ Heroku restart -a $appname for closure.)<br>
   #CMD-->pip install npm           (ONCE per time localhost goes offline, make sure your in correct folder.)<br>
   #CMD-->heroku local web<br>